Elements-Agency/benjaminjyoung/content/returns.md

 ### What's your return policy? ###

-I offer a 30-day return window.
-If you're not satisfied with your purchase, you can return it within 30 days of receipt for a full refund.
+I offer a 30-day return window from the date of receipt.
+If you're not satisfied with your purchase for any reason, you can return it within 30 days for a full refund.
 Please [contact me](/contact/) to initiate a return.
 Return shipping costs are the responsibility of the customer.

 ### Do you offer refunds? ###

+Yes, refunds are available in two scenarios:

-Yes, refunds are offered within 30 days of purchase if you're unsatisfied.
-Refunds are also available for customers who receive wrong or damaged items.
-If any of these apply, please [contact me](/contact/) with photos (if applicable) and I will process your refund.
+**Unsatisfied with Purchase:** If you're unsatisfied with a new item, refunds are offered within 30 days of purchase.
+Please [contact me](/contact/) with your order number, and I will process begin a return process to begin your refund promptly.

+**Defective or Damaged Items:** If you receive a wrong, damaged, or defective item, refunds are available regardless of the purchase date.
+Please [contact me](/contact/) with photos and your order number, and I will process your refund promptly.

 ### Can I exchange an item for a different size/color? ###